pyrethrum/webdriver/webdriver-precore/README.md

 # Minimal Example

+*TLDR ~ bring your own HTTP client and use it to implement the endpoints as defined in this library.*

 Driving a browser using this library requires the following:
-1. Implement a `runner` that takes a [W3Spec](#w3spec) and makes HTTP calls to a running WebDriver
+1. Implement a `runner` that takes a [W3Spec](#w3spec) and makes HTTP calls an active WebDriver instance
 2. Create an IO API by applying the `runner` to each of the endpoint functions in this library
 3. Install the desired browser and browser driver
 4. Run the driver
-5. Drive the browser using the IO API
+5. Drive the browser via the IO API

 The full source can be found in the [example project repo](https://github.com/pyrethrum/webdriver/tree/jw-busywork/webdriver-examples/driver-demo-e2e).